IU-PR/Capstone_project/content/docs/Groups/AIcareerGuide.md

 - Front-end and back-end parts will work with each other using Rest API.
 Also we have introduced a “Query Interface” component that will remove a dependency of the front-end from the backend.
 - All our ML-related parts will be processed in Airflow in order to pipeline them.
 - We are also going to collect data and store it into the database in order to create a statistics dashboard in Grafana and make some decisions based on it.

+{{< hint danger >}}

+**Feedback**
+It is an interesting project!
+Great job on identifying the problem that candidates face in job determination.
+Career paths can be complicated and I think it is important that your team tries to make it as straightforward as possible.
+Your app can greatly benefit career development by allowing users to see realistic track that is required for a given profession.

+To further enhance your project, consider expanding on the specific features and functionalities that will be offered to users.
+Will the AI simulate career paths?
+Will your app include only IT professionals or some other professions too?

+Overall, I think you have a great team and a very nice project.
+Try to scale it down to some core features and develop a detailed execution plan (as it currently stated it can be too big for 6 remaining weeks){{< /hint >}}